 1:1/1:M chat messages get stored within a hidden folder within the users’ Exchange mailboxes.
 For Channel chat, the conversations are filed in the same way – to a hidden folder within the Office 365 Group mailbox for the Team.

 Currently, cannot make backups or restore messages from within the Chat Service (the window where you can see your chat conversations) however you can protect the copies of those conversations to ensure they can be reviewed later.

 To do this, we need to protect the chats within the appropriate mailboxes using the Exchange Admin Center.
 By default, messages removed from the Deleted Items in Microsoft Outlook are recoverable for 14 days.
 If the items are placed under a litigation or in-place hold, then this will protect the archived copies hidden in the mailbox.

 These can be protected either for a set period of time or indefinitely, and then recovered from the eDiscovery Centre within the Office 365 Security and Compliance Center.

-We may go for the eDiscovery and then put the result on hold for our Teams conversations using Office 365 Security and Compliance Center.
+We may go for the eDiscovery and then put the result on hold for our Teams messages using Office 365 Security and Compliance Center.

-When sharing a file or a document within a Channel conversation, these files are uploaded into the Channel’s folder within the SharePoint Online document library and will be accessible to all the members of the team.
+When sharing files or folders within a Channel conversation, these files are uploaded into the Channel’s folder within the SharePoint Online document library and will be accessible to all the members of the team.